 Multiple linear regression is used when Y is a continuous variable.
 Prism minimizes the sum-of-squares of the vertical distances between the data points and the curve.
 This method is often called a least squares method.
-This is the appropriate choice if you assume that the distribution of residuals (distances of the points from the curve) are Gaussian.
+This is the appropriate choice if you assume that the distribution of residuals (distances of the points from the predicted values) are Gaussian.

-Poisson regression is used when every Y value is the actual number of objects or events you counted.
+Poisson regression is used when every Y value is a count (0, 1, 2, ..) of objects or events.
 These must be the actual counts, not normalized in any way.
 If a machines says your sample had 98.5 radioactive decays per minute, but you asked the counter to count each sample for ten minutes, then it counted 985 radioactive decays.
 That is the value you should enter for Poisson regression.
 If the Y values are normalized counts, and are not actual counts, then you should not choose Poisson regression.

 One variable is the dependent, Y, variable and you must tell Prism which variable it is.
 The goal of multiple regression is to find the model that best predicts that variable.

 Note that the Y variable should be continuous.
-If your outcome (Y) variable is binary (has only two possible values), you should use logistic regression (not yet in Prism) rather than multiple regression.
+If your outcome (Y) variable is binary (has only two possible values), you should use logistic regression rather than multiple regression.

 Prism requires you to specify exactly what model you want to fit.
 It cannot automatically choose a set of variables or interactions for you.
 Read why.

 The intercept is the value of Y when all the X values equal zero.
 You will almost always want to include the intercept.
 Only remove it from the model if you have a very strong reason, as this makes sense very rarely.

 Each main effect multiplies one parameter by a regression coefficient (parameter).
 You will almost always want to include all main effects in your model.
 If you uncheck one of the main effects, that X variable will essentially not be part of the analysis (unless that variable is part of an interaction or transform as explained below).